I have PMDD (Premenstrual Dysphoric Disorder). I spent the past year living with PMDD and not learning to not let it rule my life.

 My PMDD Diagnosis

 I struggled quite a bit after my pregnancy with my second child in 2018.
 About 3 months after she was born I started to struggle with depressive episodes.
-I didn’t have energy to do anything.
+I didn’t have the energy to do anything.
 I’d barely get off the couch to go to the bathroom.
 I attributed my issues to postpartum blues and seasonal depression because it started in the fall and was worse throughout the winter.
 As the seasons changed to Spring and Summer my mood improved overall and I felt like I had more energy, but I was still having issues.
 I would go for a week or two of not getting off the couch and just hating my life.

 My therapist also had a few treatment suggestions, like a light therapy lamp.
-I now take a daily calcium supplement and try to spend at least 20 minutes in front of my light therapy lamp, if I don’t go outside that day.
-I do not get my 45 minutes of aerobic activity in every day, but I do try to go for walks or workout a few times a week.
-I’ve noticed a huge difference since starting the calcium and it has also helped with my period cramps.
+I now take a daily calcium supplement.
+Also, I try to spend at least 20 minutes in front of my light therapy lamp, if I don’t go outside that day.
+I do not get my 45 minutes of aerobic activity in every day, but I do go for walks a few times a week.
+I’ve noticed a huge difference since starting the calcium.
+It also helped with my period cramps!
 I used to have the worst cramps before I started taking the calcium.
 (Talk to your doctor before starting any kind of supplement!)

 Scheduling Life Around My PMDD

-She also suggested that I spend my non-PMDD times taking the girls out places or doing activities with them.
-That way, when my PMDD kicked in, I could just watch movies on the couch with the girls (mostly) guilt-free.
-Activities like going out with friends, or having date night, helped my PMDD symptoms.
+She also suggested that I spend my non-PMDD time taking the girls out of the house or doing activities with them.
+That way, when my PMDD kicked in, we could just watch movies on the couch (mostly) guilt-free.
+Activities like going out with friends, or having date night, help my PMDD symptoms.
 Probably because I’m a very extroverted person.
-I schedule a lot of those events to happen when I’m usually feeling the most down, because they help me feel better.
+I schedule a lot of those events to happen when I’m usually feeling the most down because they help me feel better.
 I also use that time to get sucked into a book, or binge a show.
 In fact, I now usually reserve reading for during my PMDD.